pivotal/blog/content/post/codegen-gpdb-qx.md

 {{< figure src="/images/codegen/commercial.png" class="center">}}

 To incrementally deliver value to our customers, we decided to follow the hotspot based methodology in implementing CodeGen and revisit the holistic approach in the near future.
+Hotspots approach delivers performance wins without compromising functionality, since the execution engine continues to support 100% of the features customer's expect from GPDB and some queries just run faster.

 ## GPDB Hotspots

-When we ran [TPCH](http://www.tpc.org/tpch/) queries, the top 10 functions with respect to time spent is shown below.
+When we ran [TPCH](http://www.tpc.org/tpch/) queries, the top 10 functions with respect to time spent are shown below.
 Note that the remaining functions are bundled in a category called “Others”.

 {{< responsive-figure src="/images/codegen/profiling.png" >}}